wookey-project/wookeypedia/sphinx/source/architecture.rst

 The second bank is a replica of the first one with a mirrored layout containing a different version for Firmware2 and DFU2.
-The advantage of dual-banking is that a bank (the one being executed) can be write-protected with hardware ensurance, while the other bank is being updated.
+The advantage of dual-banking is that a bank (the one being executed) can be write-protected with hardware insurance, while the other bank is being updated.

 The Boot Information section contains the current state of the firmware in the bank, namely a version number, a flag indicating if the last update has been